SAMSA 2.0: Prompting Segment Anything with Spectral Angles for Hyperspectral Interactive Medical Image Segmentation: Introduction

-Interactive segmentation helps clinicians extract regions of interest with minimal input \cite{zhao2013overview}.
-Traditional approaches often compare each pixel’s spectrum to a reference from a user click, using metrics like spectral angle \cite{boardman1993spectral}.
-While effective at capturing spectral features, these methods ignore spatial structure and often fail in noisy or complex scenes.
+Interactive segmentation has emerged as a vital tool to help clinicians extract regions of interest with minimal manual input \cite{zhao2013overview}.
+Traditionally, these approaches compare the spectrum of each pixel to a reference spectrum obtained from a user click, using metrics like spectral angle mapper (SAM) \cite{boardman1993spectral}.
+While these methods are effective at capturing intrinsic spectral features, they are often purely pixel-wise; they ignore vital spatial structures and frequently fail in noisy or complex surgical scenes.

-Recent segmentation models trained on RGB data, such as SAM \cite{kirillov2023segment}, excel at spatial reasoning but are not designed for spectral data \cite{ravi2024sam2segmentimages}.
-To close this gap, prior work like \textbf{SAMSA} proposed combining spectral similarity maps with spatial models.
-However, it introduced spectral cues late in the network, limiting their influence.
+Conversely, foundational segmentation models trained on massive RGB datasets, such as the Segment Anything Model (SAM) \cite{kirillov2023segment} and its successor SAM 2 \cite{ravi2024sam2segmentimages}, excel at spatial reasoning and zero-shot generalization.
+However, these models are not inherently designed to process spectral data.
+To bridge this gap, our previous work, SAMSA \cite{SAMSA}, combined spectral similarity maps with spatial models to reduce the need for large annotated datasets and mitigate scanner variability.

+Despite its success, the original SAMSA framework had limitations: it was memory-intensive, limiting its use with larger models, and it introduced spectral information too late in the network.
+This late-stage integration constrained the influence of rich spectral cues on the final segmentation boundaries.
+Furthermore, its reliance on manual clicks highlighted a need for more automated workflows.

-We introduce \textbf{SAMSA 2.0}, a framework that embeds spectral angle information directly into the input.
-We define this as \emph{spectral angle prompting}—a pixel-wise similarity map between user clicks and the image.
-This prompt acts as a soft constraint, guiding the model from the start and improving segmentation in low-data and weakly-supervised settings.
+In this work, we introduce \textbf{SAMSA 2.0}, a refined framework designed to address these architectural and operational weaknesses.
+The core innovation is a method we call \emph{spectral angle prompting}---a pixel-wise similarity map derived from user clicks that is embedded directly into the model's input.
+By providing this information at the start, the prompt acts as a soft constraint, guiding the model with both spatial and spectral context simultaneously.
+This version also adapts the automatic segmentation capabilities of SAM 2 for HSI, creating a hybrid workflow where the system generates expert-verifiable proposals.

+The main contributions of this work are: \begin{enumerate} \item The introduction of \textbf{SAMSA 2.0}, which utilizes \emph{spectral angle prompting} to deliver higher accuracy with lower memory overhead. \item A comprehensive validation across an expanded collection of HSI datasets, demonstrating generalizability across different tissues and imaging systems. \item The adaptation of automated regional proposals for HSI medical images to accelerate clinical annotation. \end{enumerate}